wafinfo/jsp-webshell/README.md

-# Single file jsp webshell, work on jdk5+
+# Single file jsp webshell, work on jdk5+ (Utf8 encoding, gbk not supported)

 # Bypass WAF
   POST、GET data has been encrypted